 - It can provide protection against inflation.

-- It can add diversification to a portfolio that is heavily invested in financial assets.
+- It can add diversification to a portfolio that is heavily comprised of financial assets.

 - It can protect a trader from the volatility of movements in individual commodities.